 The topical product stimulates the growth of the eyelashes, with full results appearing after around 16 weeks of nightly application.
 The results are an impressive thickening and lengthening of eyelashes, visible after only four weeks.

 The difference between Latisse and regular cosmetics is that while makeup can make the lashes appear thicker and longer, Latisse actually makes the lashes grow, making it a perfect complement to your newly youthful eyes.

-For more advice on blepharoplasty and complimentary cosmetic surgery procedures, as well as all aspects of plastic surgery and anti-aging treatments, Vitenas Cosmetic Surgery, based in Houston, Texas, can be reached at (281) 484-0088.
+For more advice on blepharoplasty, as well as, all aspects of plastic surgery and anti-aging treatments, Vitenas Cosmetic Surgery, based in Houston, Texas, can be reached at (281) 484-0088.